startup house warsaw logo

 • Connectivity: Are your doors/gates online (LAN/Wi-Fi) or offline?

-Example: Systems like SALTO, HID, or ROGER offer different levels of integration compatibility.
+Example: Systems like SALTO, HID, or ROGER offer different levels of integration compatibility, supporting either one system or two systems integration scenarios depending on your requirements.

 🔌 Step 2: Choose a Compatible Digital Key Platform